 Kelley-Manchester Global MBA entry requirements

-If you have any questions about our entry requirements, please contact our admissions team:
+If you have any questions about our MBA admission requirements, please contact our friendly team:

 firstname.lastname@example.org l +44 (0)161 275 7212

 Kelley-Manchester eligibility criteria A: Intellectual ability / achievements

 MBA programmes are intellectually demanding and require you to quickly absorb and analyse new material and apply it in a fast-moving environment.
 We need to be confident that you have the ability to rise to the intellectual challenges the MBA presents.
 We use two main criteria to assess intellectual ability.

 Kelley-Manchester eligibility criteria B: Good undergraduate (Bachelor) degree or international equivalent